simonprickett/simonprickett.github.io/_posts/2021-06-06-the-m5stack-core-ink-pomodoro-timer.md

 * `STATE_WORKING`: In one of the work periods.
 * `STATE_BREAK`: In one of the break periods, which could be the shorter or longer break.

 I'm storing the current state in a global variable named `currentState`, whose initial value gets set to `STATE_IDLE`.
+Other global variables track which iteration of the process we're in so that we can have the longer break after 4 working periods, how many minutes are left in the current state, and the time at which we entered the current state.

+The device doesn't have a real time clock, so to monitor the passing of time I'm using the Arduino `millis()` function which tracks the number of milliseconds since the program started running (effectively the time the device was turned on).
+You can read about this fuction in the [Arduino documentation](https://www.arduino.cc/reference/en/language/functions/time/millis/).

 ### Setup